vespa-engine/vespa/integration/schema-language-server/clients/vscode/README.md

 YQL Features:
 - Error highlighting
 - Semantic token highlighting
-- Running Queries directly from `.yql` files
+- Running queries directly from `.yql` files

 ## Requirements
 The extension requires Java 17 or greater.
 Upon activation, the extension will look in the following locations in this order for a Java executable: